CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Fleet**
 - **Definition**: A collection of servers or hosts managed as a group
-- **Context**: mcp-ssh-orchestrator manages SSH access to a fleet of servers
+- **Context**: MCP SSH Orchestrator manages SSH access to a fleet of servers

 **Firewall**
 - **Definition**: A network security device that monitors and controls network traffic
-- **Context**: mcp-ssh-orchestrator implements network filtering similar to firewall rules
+- **Context**: MCP SSH Orchestrator implements network filtering similar to firewall rules

 ## G